Cal Fire offering grant funding for fire prevention, forest health projects

 Cal Fire officials said these programs are designed to complement the 2018 Strategic Fire Plan for California and the state’s Forest Carbon Plan to continue to protect the lives, property and resources of California and increase the ability of the state’s natural and working lands to mitigate the effects of climate change.

-The application period for the Fire Prevention Grants Program will be open through 3 p.m. on Feb.
+The application period for the Fire Prevention Grants Program opened last week and will be open through 3 p.m. on Feb.
 9, 2022.

 For more information, visit www.fire.ca.gov/grants.